SwiftERM Hyper-personalisation for ecommerce email marketing

 Deploy an AI model

 To deploy and run an AI model, a computing device or server is needed that provides a lot of processing power and storage.
-ML frameworks like TensorFlow, PyTorch, or Caffe2 let you run an AI model with a few lines of code.
+ML frameworks like TensorFlow, or PyTorch let you run an AI model with a few lines of code.

 In the early days, the Cloud was the only way to provide sufficient computing resources for AI workloads.
 Hosted platforms to deploy AI models include Viso Suite, Hugging Face, Google Colab, or Amazon SageMaker.
 In recent years, a new paradigm called Edge Computing has made it possible to deploy models to the network edge (Edge AI).
 Running AI models at the Edge made it possible to build real-world applications that are more efficient, private, and robust.